 Types of Dentures

-There are several types of dentures that Lexington KY dentist Dr. Freano offers.
-He will assess your condition during a comprehensive exam, discuss your personal concerns and help you choose the type of denture that is right for you.
+There are several types of dentures that your Lexington KY dentist, Dr. Freano, offers.
+He will assess your condition during a comprehensive exam, discuss your personal concerns, and help you choose the type of denture that is right for you.

-Partial Denture: similar to a dental bridge, a partial denture replaces several missing teeth.
+Partial Denture: Similar to a dental bridge, a partial denture replaces several missing teeth.
+This restoration is best used to replace consecutive lost teeth.

-Implant Dentures: permanently attached to the jaw using dental implants, implant secured dentures provide the highest rate of patient satisfaction.
+Implant-secured Dentures: Permanently attached to the jaw using dental implants, implant-secured dentures provide the highest rate of patient satisfaction.
+They sit on implants, instead of your gums.
+Therefore they are much more comfortable and do not require denture creams.

 Learn more about dental implants vs. dentures.